 - Numbers named after Fibonacci by Edouard Lucas, a 19th century French mathematician who studied and generalized them. - Fibonacci was a pseudonym for Leonardo Pisano (c.
 1170-1250).
 The phrase "filius Bonacci" translates to "son of Bonacci." - Fibonacci, an Italian mathematician, was fascinated with computational systems.
-Wrote important texts reviving ancient mathematical skills. - Father was a diplomat, so he traveled extensively. - Imported the Hindu-Arabic decimal system to Europe in his book Liber Abaci (1202).
+Wrote important texts reviving ancient mathematical skills. - Father was a diplomat, so he traveled extensively. - Imported the Hindu-Arabic decimal system (base 10 as opposed to 60!) to Europe in his book Liber Abaci (1202).
 Latin translation: "Book on Computation."